xdan/jodit/src/modules/table/README.md

 ## Methods

 Module methods are available through the `Jodit.modules.Table` property;
-more details about the methods can be found in the [[table.Table.md | documentation for each of them.]]
+more details about the methods can be found in the [[Table | documentation for each of them.]]